Lightnet/sokol_sample_c/README.md

 # License: MIT

 # Features:
-- cimgui demo test.
+- [x] cimgui demo test.
+- [x] triangle
+- [x] quad
+- [x] quad wireframe
+- [x] quad index
+- [ ] 2d plane texture
+- [ ] cube
+- [ ] texture cube
+- [ ]

 # sokol tag:
 - ce5f7c96010a76876d4c15f3e618ffbe583991e1   Nov 6, 2025

 # Information:
   It is base on sokol starter cimgui repo.

-  This is just a sample for sokol build test.
+This is just a sample for sokol build tests.
+To work toward c program language build project.

 ## Notes:
 - It not like raylib cheatsheet.
 More low level access but compatible for OS.
 - Limited docs required look at the header files.
-- There are good example of the github from floooh and other dev.
+- There are good examples of the github from floooh and other devs.
+- Need to match the header files for those functions from out date code to keep it simple.
+- cimgui stil use c++ to wrapper for ease quick gui build.

 # KISS (Keep It Simple, Stupid):
   Note due to dev from sokol is keep it simple and let the dev create their own features to extend.

 ## logging:
-  I have look into the logging example printf().
-As windows which disable by default for sokol app.
+  Sokol app is disable by default.
+It has to be config to enable logging.

 ```c
 /* -------------------------------------------------------------